ccgilroy/ma-thesis/doc/asa_draft/02_background.md

 The multifaceted nature of this definition is important.

-Both he and @castells_city_1983, however, find that these are generally *consistent*.
+Castelle  @castells_city_1983, however, find that these are generally *consistent*.

-using one criterion, rather than all four; because it is widespread and measurable, which enables an analysis across multiple cities
+In this work, I will use one criterion---the locations of gay bars---rather than multiple, because it is widespread and measurable, enabling an analysis across multiple cities.

 prototypes do not have to be *representative*, either.
 The median gay neighborhood---if such a thing is even meaningful---would not look like Greenwich Village or the Castro.